Oral Appliances – Parsippany, NJ

 It’s About More than Braces

 Braces straighten out the teeth to facilitate eating and speaking and to enhance the appearance of your smile.
-Before beginning or after completing treatment with braces in Parsippany, children and adults alike may need to have an orthodontic appliance like an expander, tongue/thumb crib, or a retainer.
+Before beginning or after completing treatment with braces in Parsippany, however, children and adults alike may need to have an orthodontic appliance like an expander, tongue/thumb crib, or a retainer.
 These devices are used to reduce future treatment times with braces or ensure that the teeth stay where they should be after the braces have been removed.
 Keep reading to learn more about how each of these oral appliances work!

 The roof of the mouth is one of the most important features of your oral cavity.
 Its width affects everything from how your teeth look to how the TMJ (temporomandibular, or jaw, joint) functions.
 If the palate is too narrow during childhood, there may not be enough room for the permanent teeth to erupt.
-A palate expander can help -- it is a stainless steel appliance that is inserted into the roof of the mouth.
-The palate expander may be used during childhood to widen the palate and improve the alignment of the bite.
+A palatal expander can help — it is a stainless steel appliance that is inserted into the roof of the mouth.
+The palatal expander may be used during childhood to widen the palate and improve the alignment of the bite.
 By exerting outward pressure on the molars and premolars, the expander encourages growth of new bone tissue in the palate.
 This widens the upper jaw for improved bite alignment.